- Associate Professor, Museum Studies Program

-Kym Rice is the Assistant Director for Academic Affairs, Corcoran School of the Arts and Design, and Full-Time Faculty in the Museum Studies Program at GW University.
-She has taught Museum Studies at The George Washington University since 1996 and previously served as the Program Director, and Assistant Director.
+Kym Rice, Ph.D., is a Full-Time Faculty in the Museum Studies Program at GW University.
+She has taught Museum Studies at The George Washington University since 1996 and previously served as the Interim Director, Program Director, and Assistant Director.
 Until October 1st 2015, she also served as the Interim Director of GW’s Corcoran School of the Arts and Design.

-She teaches courses such as Exhibition Script Writing, Historic House Interpretation, and Curatorial Research & Planning.
+She teaches courses such as Exhibition Script Writing and Curatorial Research & Planning.

 Current Outside Position

-Professor Ryce currently consults on museum interpretive plans and future exhibitions and has worked with many institutions including Colonial Williamsburg, Monticello, and the Smithsonian Institution.
+Professor Rice currently consults on museum interpretive plans and future exhibitions and has worked with many institutions including Colonial Williamsburg, Monticello, and the Smithsonian Institution.